tivityhealth/smartystreet-google-geocode/npm/README.md

 # What is this?

-Get Lat Long from SmartyStreets and Google Geocoder
+Get Lat Lng from SmartyStreets and Google Geocoder

 # Installation
 `npm install sggeocode --save`

 Then to use it
 ```
 const {sgGeocode} = require('sgGeocode');